 PAH occurs when your pulmonary arteries thicken or grow rigid and become narrowed inside where blood flows.
 This makes blood flow more difficult.

-For this reason, your heart has to work harder to push blood through your arteries, and your arteries aren’t able to carry adequate blood to your lungs.
+For this reason, your heart has to work harder to push blood through your pulmonary arteries.
+In turn, these arteries aren’t able to carry enough blood to your lungs for adequate air exchange.

 When this happens, your body can’t get the oxygen it needs.
 As a result, you grow tired more easily.
-Other symptoms include:

-- 68 percent at one year
+- 85 percent at 1 year

-- 48 percent at three years
+- 68 percent at 3 years

-- 34 percent at five years
+- 57 percent at 5 years

 In this class, PAH doesn’t limit your usual activities.
 If you do ordinary physical activities, you don’t develop any symptoms of PAH.